Anyone who has mastered meditation already knows that it offers them unlimited benefits, including complete

 contact Catspaw Studio at catspawguru (at) gmail (dot) com

 There are countless articles and books about how we respond to color.
-There is a lot of money spent on what will be the trendy colors for the seasons, for everything from cars to fashion.
-When it comes to meditation cushions, yoga props or zafus, the tradition has been austere, dark solid colors.
+There is a lot of money spent on what will be the trendy colors for the year or for the diffierent seasons – from everything from cars to fashion.
+When it comes to a zafu or meditation cushions, yoga props or floor cushions, the tradition for meditation cushion has been mostly black.

 I started making meditation cushions because I wanted some festive meditation cushions and yoga props for my yoga classes.
-At my core I’m an artist, so this wasn’t a stretch. 😉 I try to choose colors that inspire, energize and calm.
+At my core I’m an artist, so adding color to support cushion wasn’t a stretch. 😉 I try to choose colors that inspire, energize and calm.

 The article What Color is your Zafu? by Elizabeth Marglin shares a quick list of what colors represent: